dsolesvik/library/docs/aerodrome/doha-hamad/gmc.md

     **Pilot**: "Taxi via W2, hold short J, QTR98K."

-### 3.3.2 Dual runway 34L departure taxi procedures
+### 3.3.2 Runway 34L departure taxi procedures
-#### 3.3.2.1 Concourse A, C (West), and D
+#### 3.3.2.1 Concourse A, C (West), D, and Remote Transfer H.
-Aircraft that have pushed back onto taxiway W shall taxi forward to either L or L1.
+Aircraft that have pushed back onto taxiway W shall taxi to holding point L or L1.

+Aircraft that have pushed back onto taxiway J shall taxi to holding points L2, L1, or L.

-Aircraft pushed back onto taxiways W1, W2, W3, or W4 should proceed to J or K and continue to holding points L2, L1, or L.
+Aircraft that have pushed back onto taxiways W1, W2, W3, or W4 shall taxi to J or K and proceed to holding points L2, L1, or L.

-#### 3.3.2.2 Concourse B, C (East), and E
+#### 3.3.2.2 Concourse B, C (East), E, and Remote Transfer G
+Aircraft that have pushed back onto taxiways E, E1, E2, E3, or E4 shall taxi to join C, S, and K and proceed to holding points L2, L1, or L.

+Aircraft that have pushed back onto taxiway C shall taxi to join S, K, and proceed to holding points L2, L1, or L.

+#### 3.3.2.3 Central Concourse
+Aircraft that have pushed back onto taxiway N shall taxi to join S, K, and continue to holding points L2, L1, or L.

+#### 3.3.2.4 Apron Cargo
+Aircraft that have pushed back onto taxiway F shall taxi to join C, S, K, and continue to holding point L2, L1, or L.

+#### 3.3.2.5 Apron V
+Aircraft that have pushed back onto taxiway V shall taxi to join C, S, K, and continue to holding point L2, L1, or L.

+Aircraft that have pushed back onto taxiway C shall taxi to join S, K, and continue to holding point L2, L1, or L.

+#### 3.3.2.6 Apron 4
-Aircraft that have pushed back onto taxiway E shall taxi to join C, S westbound,
+Aircraft that have pushed back onto taxiway Q shall taxi to join F, C, S, K, and continue to holding point L2, L1, or L.

-### 3.3.3 Single runway 30R departure taxi procedures

-### 3.3.4 Single runway 30L departure taxi procedures

-### 3.3.5 Dual runway 12R departure taxi procedures

-### 3.3.6 Single runway 12R departure taxi procedures

-### 3.3.7 Single runway 12L departure taxi procedures

-### 3.3.8 Departure handoff procedures
+#### 3.3.2.7 Apron 5
+Aircraft that have pushed back onto taxiway K shall taxi to join holding point L2, L1, or L.

+Aircraft that have pushed back onto taxiway Y shall taxi to join K and continue to holding point L2, L1, or L.

+#### 3.3.2.8 Apron 6
+Aircraft that have pushed back onto taxiway S2 shall taxi to join S3, P, and continue to holding point M1, M2, or M3.

+Aircraft that have pushed back onto taxiway S4 shall taxi to join P and continue to holding point M1, M2, or M3.

 ## 3.4 Arrival taxi procedures
 ### 3.4.1 General arrival taxi procedures